diegomics/VGP_Asian_elephant/extras/README.md

 .
 Option B: in a single machine (no slurm) using 12 cpus and 48 Gb of RAM with: `nohup bash 3b.Run_RepeatM.sh 2>&1 &`

-\*) For the Asian elephant genome, it takes <48 h to complete RepeatModeler.
-The complete pipeline takes <XX to finish.
+\*) For the Asian elephant genome, it takes ~40 h to finish RepeatModeler.
+The complete pipeline takes <XX h.